 What Paul brings

-- Seasoned Program Manager with a proven track record spanning multiple industries and technologies.
+- Seasoned Program Leader with a proven track record spanning multiple industries and technologies.

-- A calm a clear approach to Executive stakeholder management.
+- A calm and clear approach to Executive stakeholder management.

 - Project, Program and Portfolio planning, status tracking and reporting, scheduling, risk and issue management, resource forecasting, budget management and vendor management.

 - Extensive experience mobilising, leading and recovering complex programs in high pressure environments, with a track record of delivery success.